Animecointeam/Animecoin/README.md

 Copyright (c) 2014-2020 Animecoin Developers

 Distributed under the MIT/X11 software license, see the accompanying file COPYING.
-This product includes software developed by the OpenSSL Project for use in the [OpenSSL Toolkit](http://www.openssl.org/).
 This product includes cryptographic software written by Eric Young ([eay@cryptsoft.com](mailto:eay@cryptsoft.com)), UPnP software written by Thomas Bernard and sphlib 3.0 by Thomas Pornin.